 Welcome (back) to college!
-Between picking your classes, planning your new schedule, and finding some time to socialize, your plate is probably already full.
-And insurance of any type is probably the last thing that you want to think about.
+Between picking classes, planning a new schedule, and finding some time to socialize, the life of a college student is already full.
+Insurance of any type is probably the last thing that you want to think about.
 However, no matter the card you’ve been dealt, unfortunate circumstances can happen to anyone and their belongings at any time.

-But let’s say you just dropped top-dollar on biology textbooks, only for them to be burned when the shoddy wiring in your rental unit caused a short-circuit.
-Or maybe you forget to check the weather forecast and ruin your laptop in a freak downpour on your front porch.
+More and more college students living in off campus housing, and renters insurance policies are becoming required in many lease agreements.
+With good reason!
+Let’s say you just dropped top-dollar on biology textbooks, only for them to be burned when the shoddy wiring in your rental unit caused a short-circuit.
+Or maybe you forget to check the weather forecast and ruin your laptop or tablet in a freak downpour on your front porch.
 Or perhaps your brand-new speakers are stolen by some uninvited guests during your house party.

 That’s where renters insurance steps in.
 One of the most common mistakes that college students make is assuming their landlord’s insurance policy covers them.
 While landlord’s policies generally cover their buildings, the tenants are generally on the hook for any personal property within them.
 To avoid any unplanned situations that may cause you to shell out unnecessary cash, you should consider renters insurance during your time away at college.